eclipse-zenoh/zenoh-plugin-dds/README.md

        - `"float"` is the maximum frequency in Hertz; if publication rate is higher, downsampling will occur when routing.

        (usable multiple times)
+   - **`--queries-timeout <Duration>`**: A duration in seconds (default: 5.0 sec) that will be used as a timeout when the bridge queries any other remote bridge for discovery information and for historical data for TRANSIENT_LOCAL DDS Readers it serves
+     (i.e. if the query to the remote bridge exceed the timeout, some historical samples might be not routed to the Readers, but the route will not be blocked forever).
    - **`-w, --generalise-pub <String>`** :  A list of key expressions to use for generalising the declaration of the zenoh publications, and thus minimizing the discovery traffic (usable multiple times).
      See [this blog](https://zenoh.io/blog/2021-03-23-discovery/#leveraging-resource-generalisation) for more details.